The official White House website has dropped any mention of climate change

 The White House’s LGBT rights page has disappeared

-Trump’s administration is acting quickly to dangerously reimagine reality, deleting all specific mentions of “climate change” and “global warming” as well as removing an entire page dedicated to the subject at the http://www.whitehouse.gov/energy/climate-change URL, which is no longer an active link.
+Trump’s administration is acting quickly to dangerously reimagine reality.
+It has deleted all specific mentions of “climate change” and “global warming,” as well as removed an entire page dedicated to the subject at the http://www.whitehouse.gov/energy/climate-change URL, which is no longer an active link.

 Motherboard noticed the change when it occurred at noon ET, when the official changeover took place.
 A screenshot of how it appeared under President Obama is included below for references, and you can view a live version courtesy of the Wayback Machine.

-The White House official website also used to list Climate Change as a “Top Issue,” but now the closest equivalent is “American First Energy Plan,” which lets to a statement about Trump’s broad policy goals in terms of U.S. energy policies, focusing on protectionist resource usage measures.
+The White House official website also used to list Climate Change as a “Top Issue,” but now the closest equivalent is “American First Energy Plan,” which leads to a statement about Trump’s broad policy goals in terms of U.S. energy policies, focusing on protectionist resource usage measures.

 The page also includes this troubling passage, indicating in no uncertain terms Trump’s goals as they pertain to the issue his new administration website won’t even call out by name:

 For too long, we’ve been held back by burdensome regulations on our energy industry.
 President Trump is committed to eliminating harmful and unnecessary policies such as the Climate Action Plan and the Waters of the U.S. rule.
 Lifting these restrictions will greatly help American workers, increasing wages by more than $30 billion over the next 7 years.

 As of this writing, the EPA.gov website still lists “Climate Change” as one of its most popular environmental topic pages, so the official government agency overseeing environmental issues at least acknowledges the existence of the world’s most pressing ecological issue.
-That may change, however, as Motherboard reports insiders are skeptical that the EPA’s web presence will survive untouched under the new administration, and the new White House policy overview on energy policies says it will reset the EPA’s focus on protecting clean air and water domestically.
+That may change, however.
+Motherboard reports insiders are skeptical that the EPA’s web presence will survive untouched under the new administration, and the new White House policy overview on energy policies says it will reset the EPA’s focus on protecting clean air and water domestically.

 These kinds of dangerous and irresponsible changes to institutional repositories of public knowledge on serious issues agreed upon by the vast majority of credible experts are unlikely to be isolated.
 They could also have a profound impact on the availability of environmental data, and of course policy changes that follow from these immediate positional shifts are likely to have considerable effect on startups focused on green and clean tech projects.